jmattick/asteroids/README.md

 X_test = sc.transform(X_test)
 ```

-To help test models a function was created to return accuracy
+To help test models, a function was created to return accuracy
 when given a training and test dataset and a model.

 ```python